sknetwork-team/scikit-network/docs/first_steps.rst

 or a sparse ``scipy CSR matrix``.
 A bipartite graph can be represented by its :term:`biadjacency` matrix (rectangular matrix), in the same format.

-Check our tutorials in :ref:`Data<DataTag>` for various ways of loading a graph (from a list of edges, a dataframe or a TSV file, for instance).
+Check our tutorials in the :ref:`Data<DataTag>` section for various ways of loading a graph (from a list of edges, a dataframe or a TSV file, for instance).

 Algorithms